kartik-v/bootstrap-fileinput/README.md

 _string_ the title to display on hover for the file remove button.
 Defaults to `Upload selected files`.

 #### uploadUrl
 _string_ the URL for the upload processing action (typically for ajax based processing).
 Defaults to `null`.
 If this is not set or `null`, then the upload button action will default to form submission.
-NOTE: This is MANDATORY if you want to use advanced features like drag & drop, append/remove files, selectively upload files via ajax etc.
+NOTE: This is MANDATORY if you want to use advanced features like drag & drop, append/remove files, selectively upload files via ajax etc. The plugin automatically send `$_FILES` data to the server with the input `name` attribute as the key if provided.
+If input name is not set, the key defaults to `file-data`.

 #### uploadExtraData
 _object_ the extra data that will be passed as data to the url/AJAX server call via POST.